-Heirs-at-law have standing to contest a will.
-If the decedent is survived by three children but only two are provided for in his will, the third child should have legal standing to file a will contest.
-But this doesn't necessarily mean he would win the case.
-He can't challenge the will simply because he has standing and he was not named in it.
-He would have to establish that the deceased didn't cut him out of the will intentionally or that the will is not valid for some other reason.
-Perhaps the deceased was under duress or mentally incapacitated at the time he wrote it.
+If a decedent was survived by three children but only two are provided for in his will, the third child should have legal standing to file a will contest.
+But this doesn't necessarily mean she would win the case.
+She can't challenge the will simply because she has standing and she wasn't named in it.
+She must have cause.

 The will might subsequently be thrown out due to its invalidity, and the estate would then be distributed as though the deceased had died intestate or without a will.

-02Beneficiaries and Fiduciaries in a Prior Will
+Beneficiaries and Fiduciaries in a Prior Will

-Any person or entity named in an older will would have sufficient legal standing to contest a more recent will if he has subsequently been cut out of the more recent document or if his share of the estate was reduced.
+Any person or entity named in an older will would have sufficient legal standing to contest a more recent will if he has subsequently been cut out of the recent document.
+He would also have standing if his share of the estate was reduced.

-Likewise, if the individual was named as fiduciary or executor of the estate in the testator's first will, but he's been replaced in a subsequent will, he should have adequate standing to challenge the more recent last will and testament.
+Likewise, if the individual was named as fiduciary or executor of the estate in the first will, but he's been replaced in a subsequent will, he should have adequate standing to challenge the more recent last will and testament.

-03Who Can't File a Will Contest?
+Who Can't File a Will Contest?

-04"No Contest" Clauses
+"No Contest" Clauses

-Not all states will enforce no contest clauses so check with an attorney if you have reason and standing to contest a will that contains one of these clauses.
+Not all states will enforce no contest clauses, so check with an attorney if you have reason and standing to contest a will that contains one of these clauses.